gui-works/small-imgui-refined/README.md

 The OpenGL backend was ported from OpenGL immediate mode to OpenGL 3.2 mainly to be compatible with Mac OS X core profile.

-This fork features cmake, smaller code base, cleanups and a few new widgets: pair, radio, list, progress bar, range.
+This fork features cmake, smaller code base, cleanups, colors and fonts remade, and a few new widgets.

 ![image](https://raw.github.com/r-lyeh/depot/master/imgui.png)